Charles Whitman: Documented stressors

 While awaiting his court-martial in 1963, Whitman began to write a diary titled Daily Record of C. J. Whitman.
 In it, he wrote about his daily life in the Marine Corps and his interactions with his wife and other family members.
 He also wrote about his upcoming court-martial and contempt for the Marine Corps, criticizing them for inefficiencies.
 In his writings about Leissner, Whitman often praised her and expressed his longing to be with her.
 He also wrote about his efforts and plans to free himself from financial dependence on his father.

-In December 1964, Whitman was honorably discharged from the Marines.
+In December 1964, Whitman was honorably discharged from the Marine Corps.
 He returned to UT Austin, enrolling in the architectural engineering program.
 To support his wife and himself, he worked as a bill collector for the Standard Finance Company.
 Later, he worked as a bank teller at the Austin National Bank.
 In January 1965, Whitman took a temporary job with Central Freight Lines as a traffic surveyor for the Texas Highway Department, while his wife worked as a biology teacher at Lanier High School.
 He was also a volunteer scout leader with Austin Scout Troop 5.

-Friends later said that Whitman had told them that he struck his wife on two occasions.
+Friends later said that Whitman had told them that he struck his wife on three occasions.
 They said that Whitman despised himself for this and confessed to being "mortally afraid of being like his father."
 In his journal, Whitman lamented his actions and resolved to be a good husband and not abusive as his father had been.